zresch/zresch/README.md

 - 👋 Hi, I’m @zresch
 - 👀 I’m interested in Coding :)
-- 🌱 I’m currently learning mainly Python, but also Flutter and Web Stuff
+- 🌱 I’m currently learning mainly Python, but also Swift and Web Stuff

 <!---
 zresch/zresch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.